 Founder and Chief Executive Officer

-He has been a builder, a leader and an innovator in clean energy since the early days of the industry.
+Sheldon has been a builder, a leader, and an innovator in clean energy since the early days of the industry.
 He has committed his professional life to advancing low-carbon solutions that enable the deep decarbonization of our global economy.
-His leadership, experience and understanding of energy and financial markets has been a key part of building multiple clean energy startups into some of the largest companies in the industry.
+His leadership, experience, and understanding of energy and financial markets have been a key part of building multiple clean energy startups into some of the largest companies in the industry.

 Prior to founding Intersect Power, Sheldon served as Chief Operating Officer at Recurrent Energy, helping to build the company from an early-stage startup to a market leadership position in North American utility-scale solar.
 During his tenure, Recurrent successfully developed over 2 GW of solar projects across the U.S. and Canada.

 Sheldon previously spent five years at Calpine, one of the nation’s largest power generation companies, working on the finance and development of gas-fired power projects.
 He has also worked as an investment banker with Goldman Sachs and as a strategy consultant at Accenture, specializing in power-price forecasting and asset valuation for utility clients.